 The world of brass bands owes Paul Hindmarsh a great debt of gratitude.
 Without him, the story of 25 years would have to be retold.
 He has achieved this with a single-minded dedication, enthusiasm, and patience.
 He has commissioned many composers to write for the medium, many of whom were new to the genre.
-Through the BBC in Manchester and now at the RNCM, Paul has developed the Brass Band Festival into the most ground-breaking annual festival of its kind in the world.
+Through the BBC in Manchester and now at the RNCM, Paul has developed the Brass Band Festival into the most ground-breaking annual festival of its childhood in the world.

 - Edward Gregson